duneroadrunner/SaferCPlusPlus/README.md

 Use the ptr() and const_ptr() member functions to obtain pointers to the shared object.
 Those functions will block until they can obtain the needed lock on the shared object.
 The obtained pointers will hold on to their lock while they are around.
 Their locks are only released when the pointers are destroyed (generally when they go out of scope).

 Use mse::make_asyncsharedreadwrite<>() to obtain a TAsyncSharedReadWriteAccessRequester.
-TAsyncSharedReadWriteAccessRequester can be copied and passed-by-value as a parameter (to anonther thread, generally).
+TAsyncSharedReadWriteAccessRequester can be copied and passed-by-value as a parameter (to another thread, generally).

 ### TAsyncSharedReadOnlyAccessRequester